Great Wall of China hoax

 The Great Wall of China hoax was a faked newspaper story concocted on June 25, 1899, by four reporters in Denver, Colorado about bids by American businesses on a contract to demolish the Great Wall of China and construct a road in its place.
 The story was reprinted by a number of newspapers.

 In 1939, an urban legend began when Denver songwriter Harry Lee Wilber claimed in a magazine article that the 1899 hoax had ignited the Boxer Rebellion of 1900.
 The radio commentators Paul Harvey and Dwight Sands perpetuated the legend.

 However, there is no known connection.
-The seeds of the rebellion had been planted over a year before the news story came out, and there is no known evidence that the Yihetuan faction was ever aware of the article’s existence.
-The Boxer activity intensified in response to the German invasion in Shandong during March 1899—before the hoax was invented.
+The seeds of the rebellion had been planted over a year before the news story came out, and there is no known evidence that the "Boxers" was ever aware of the article’s existence.
+Boxer activity intensified in response to the German invasion in Shandong during March 1899—before the hoax was invented.
 No Chinese history reference relates the hoax to the Boxer Rebellion.

 The cultural historian Carlos Rojas comments that the original hoax being perpetuated by a second hoax, a "metahoax," illustrates the ability of the Great Wall to "mean radically different things in different contexts."